Doctors who prescribe nicotine. We need YOU!

 How do you write a nicotine prescription?

-The good news is that this information is provided for doctors on the ATHRA website here.
+Further information is provided for doctors on the ATHRA website here.
 Doctors need to log in by providing their medical details and all will be revealed!

 - How to write a nicotine prescription